Promo's Long Term Goals

 We want to increase brand awareness across the board.

-- Contribute to making KDE a household name** and we can start be trying to **make KDE, Plasma and some of KDE's more popular applications recognisable for at least 5% of the population over the next 5 years.
+- Contribute to making KDE a household name making KDE, Plasma and some of KDE's more popular applications recognisable for at least 5% of the population over the next 5 years.
 Tech-literate users should be able to identify KDE applications, Plasma, Plasma Mobile the same way the can differentiate Android, iOS, Windows and macOS.
 Companies developing software with GUIs should consider KDE technologies, like Kirigami for their products.
 Users should become more familiar with some of the more mainstreamable (?) applications (Krita, GCompris, Kdenlive, etc.).
 It is unlikely that KDE will become recognised on its software merits alone.
 There are several ways this can be achieved: we can use standard advertising, ad stunts, and broadcasting to mainstream media (exploiting contacts in publications); attending events beyond the sphere of FLOSS and with attendees that are not only developers; engaging online personalities and influencers so they review and test our products.

 - Help KDE become recognised as a provider of quality software and improve consumers' and businesses' awareness and positive perception of KDE products.
 We would need to make sure QA is carried out on all projects associated with our brand and they abide by KDE's core vision.
 Carry out surveys every year to monitor progress.
 Each yearly survey must show significant improvements (?) in the perception of KDE's products over the one carried out the year before.
 We also aim to achieve larger proportion of positive reviews and articles on bloggers, vloggers and podcasters sites, as well as in professional publications.